gcross/LogicGrowsOnTrees/README.md

 By "distributed" I mean parallelization that does not required shared memory but only some form of communication.
-In particular there is package that is a sibling to this one that provides an *adapter* for MPI, which gives you immediate access to large numbers of nodes on most supercomputers.
+In particular there is package that is a sibling to this one that provides an *adapter* for MPI that gives you immediate access to large numbers of nodes on most supercomputers.
 In fact, the following is the result of an experiment to see how well the time needed to solve the N-Queens problem scales with the number of workers for N=17, N=18, and